Léo Pimenta

 Leonardo "Léo" André Pimenta Faria (born November 18, 1982) is a Brazilian footballer, who plays as a midfielder for Olaria.

-Club career
+Career

-He joined Sanat Naft in summer 2007 and had a very good season but after the relegation of the team he had to leave the club.
+Pimenta joined Sanat Naft in summer 2007 and had a very good season but after the relegation of the team he had to leave the club.
 In 2009, he returned to Iran and signed for Tractor Sazi.
 He was loaned out to Boavista Sport Club in 2010.

-Gostaresh Foolad

 He returned to Tabriz in 2014 and a one–year deal with Gostaresh Foolad.
 His contract expired in the summer of 2015, but he later re–signed with the club in winter of 2016.
 On 4 March 2016 Pimenta scored a brace against Esteghlal Ahvaz in a 4–0 victory.